Credit Suisse Group Increases Blackstone Mortgage Trust (NYSE:BXMT) Price Target to $33.00

-Blackstone Mortgage Trust (NYSE:BXMT) had its target price raised by stock analysts at Credit Suisse Group from $28.00 to $33.00 in a research note issued on Wednesday, Benzinga reports.
-The brokerage currently has a “neutral” rating on the real estate investment trust’s stock.
-Credit Suisse Group’s price target would indicate a potential upside of 2.93% from the company’s current price.
+Blackstone Mortgage Trust (NYSE:BXMT) had its price target boosted by analysts at Credit Suisse Group from $28.00 to $33.00 in a research note issued on Tuesday, Benzinga reports.
+The brokerage presently has a “neutral” rating on the real estate investment trust’s stock.
+Credit Suisse Group’s price target would suggest a potential upside of 5.40% from the stock’s previous close.

 About Blackstone Mortgage Trust